federico-arias/federico-arias.github.io/content/posts/pandoc-workflow.md

 rm output*
 ```

-To use this script, we'll simply have to provide a template and a markdown file with the contents of your paper.
+To use this script, we'll simply have to provide a template and a markdown file with the contents of our paper.

 ```bash
 $ ./md2latex apa-template.tex mypaper.md